artcuddy/project2-blackjack/README.md

 + CSS - for styling the UI
 + Javascript - for the the game play and interaction
 + Gitpod - for the game development
-+ Github Pages - as the game host
++ Github Pages - to host the game
 + Deck of Cards API - to create the cards and shuffle the decks
 ___